New homes for neighbourhoods

 Lynchet Close, Hollingdean

-Construction of six four-bedroom council houses and two two-bedroom flats started on 29 August 2017 on the open space opposite Hollingdean Park and playground, after planning consent was granted on 17 August 2017.
-The timber frames were erected before Christmas and we expect the work to be completed at the end of May 2018.
-All homes will be advertised and let through Homemove when the homes are close to completion.
+Construction of six four-bedroom council houses and two two-bedroom flats on the open space opposite Hollingdean Park and playground, was completed at the end of June 2018, after planning consent was granted on 17 August 2017.
+All homes were advertised and let through Homemove .
+An official opening took place on 2 August.

 Kensington Street, Brighton

-We held a competition with the Royal Institute of British Architects for architects to design new council homes at small former or under-used garage and parking sites at Hinton Close, Rotherfield Crescent, Natal Road and Frederick Street in Brighton.
+In September 2018, the Housing & New Homes Committee agreed to progress proposals for four family homes at the former garage sites at Rotherfield Crescent.
+We had held a competition with the Royal Institute of British Architects for architects to design new council homes at small former or under-used garage and parking sites at Hinton Close, Rotherfield Crescent, Natal Road and Frederick Street in Brighton.
 Local residents around each site were consulted on the shortlisted designs and informed of the winning designs.
 We are working on the plans and local residents will be consulted again before a planning application is submitted for each site.

 Former Selsfield Drive housing office site, Moulsecoomb

-Bates Estate residents and community representatives met the council's architect and gave their views on a proposed new block of flats on the site of the former Selsfield Drive housing office at a drop-in consultation in February 2016 at Moulsecoomb Hall, Lewes Rd.
+A planning application to develop 30 flats on the site of the former housing office was approved by planning committee on 12 September 2018.
+Demolition of the former housing office, store and garages in preparation for the future development of the site, was completed over the summer.
+At a consultation event in February 2016 with Bates Estate residents and community representatives, residents met the council's architect and gave their views on the proposed block of flats.
 Most of their feedback was supportive of the development and Housing & New Homes Committee approved the proposed development on 2 March 2016.
-The plans have changed as a result of Planning feedback and a further consultation event was held for local residents and others to see the new designs and give their views at Moulsecoomb Leisure Centre on 23rd February 2018.
+The plans changed as a result of Planning feedback and a further consultation event was held for local residents and others to see the new designs and give their views at Moulsecoomb Leisure Centre on 23rd February 2018.

 Plumpton Road, Queens Park